 Dogs love to get outside and will probably demand their daily walk at some point during the day.
 Limit vigorous exercise or activities during the hot weather and only go outside with your dog before 8am or after 8pm.
 It’s always best to stay inside during the day but you can still try some basic training games that don’t involve too much exercise.
 Your attention will probably be enough to keep them entertained before they have their siesta.

 Get a cooling mat

 Cooling mats provide comfort for your dog during the hot weather.
 It’s a mat that they can sit or lay on to get relief from the heat.
 Most cooling mats work because they contain non-toxic self cooling gel.
 This gel is typically at least 5 degrees lower than room temperature.
 Our Lhasa Apso Poppy is currently obsessed with hers.
-We’re not surprised considering the heat outside!
-We have placed it directly in front of a fan and she sits there in the hottest parts of the day.
-We’d recommend taking a look on Amazon for their full selection of cooling mats, but there’s also Pets at Home or local pet stores.
+We’re not surprised considering how hot and humid it is.
+We have placed it directly in front of a fan and she sits there in the hottest part of the day.
+We’d recommend taking a look on Amazon for their full selection of cooling mats, but there’s also some great ones sold at Pets at Home or even local pet stores.

 Use a paddling pool

 Paddling pools are fun for all the family but that can include your dog too.
 Get one especially for them and fill it up just a small amount so they can dip their paws in.
 Make sure you put the paddling pool in a shaded area of the garden so the water stays cold.
 It’s a great way to let your dog cool off if they’ve been outside in the sun.
 Keep your dog hydrated, well shaded and out of the midday sun.
 There’s lots of paddling pools available at Amazon, but you can also try out Argos or eBay to find the bargains.